AKC Canine Good Citizen Evaluator

 Currently, I am an AKC Canine Good Citizen Evaluator, Temperament Test Evaluator and Fit Dog Instructor.
 I am certified in pet first aid and CPR, and I train and compete in a number of sports with my dogs.

 I want to help you and your dog communicate better.
 It is my goal for you to have a dog that you can live with so that it does not end up in a shelter or foster care.

 Southpawz Elf Queen, CGC, TDI, RN, RATN, PKD-N, TKN, AKC Achiever Dog

-Avery is my second in command.
-Just don’t tell her that because she thinks she’s in charge; it’s better for everyone if we let her think that.
+Avery was my second in command.
+Just don’t tell her that because she thought she was in charge; it was better for everyone if we let her think that.

 Avery came to me as a foster dog who had been through several homes that wanted her because “she’s just so cute”.
 Nobody took into consideration the physical and mental needs of a young, untrained husky/terrier mix.
-She was a wild child from the get-go and even now, at over ten years old, still has her wild and crazy moments.
+She was a wild child from the get-go until her final days.